-- 8.6 Community facilities and social spaces include; civic spaces, community centres, town and village halls, other cultural venues, schools, colleges, nurseries, church halls places of worship, health services, care homes and extra care facilities, libraries, public houses, village/community shops and hubs or Post Offices that cater for day to day needs in both urban and rural communities.
-Town and village halls, , providing vital and diverse support to improve quality of life, .
-Assets of Community Value are also included in this definition. - 8.7 This policy does not apply to sports facilities, open space and built sports facilities as development proposals affecting these spaces and facilities will
+- 8.7 Community facilities and social spaces include; civic spaces, community centres, town and village halls, other cultural venues, schools, colleges, nurseries, church halls places of worship, health services, care homes and extra care facilities, libraries, public houses, village/community shops and hubs or Post Offices that cater for day to day needs in both urban and rural communities.
+Town and village halls, community centres and church halls often provide the only place to meet within a rural community, providing vital and diverse support to improve quality of life, particularly for those who are least able to travel to a more distant centre of activities.
+Assets of Community Value are also included in this definition. - 8.8 This policy does not apply to sports facilities, open space and built sports facilities as development proposals affecting these spaces and facilities will need to meet the requirements of policy INF3: Sport, Open Space and Built Sports Facilities.

-- need to meet the requirements of policy INF3: Sport, Open Space and Built Sports Facilities. - 8.8 The aim of this local plan policy is to support the retention and improvement of existing facilities and spaces, and the provision of new ones, to help safeguard the social well-being of communities and specifically to ensure that older people can avoid isolation and loneliness.
-The Council's Infrastructure Delivery Plan (IDP) sets out the new infrastructure or improvements to exising infrastructure that is necessary to support development within the Local Plan as detailed in Policy SP12. - 8.9 Community facilities and social spaces used by local communities are wide ranging and are places of social interaction.
+- 8.9 The aim of this local plan policy is to support the retention and improvement of existing facilities and spaces, and the provision of new ones, to help safeguard the social well-being of communities and specifically to ensure that older people can avoid isolation and loneliness.
+The Council's Infrastructure Delivery Plan (IDP) sets out the new infrastructure or improvements to existing infrastructure that is necessary to support development within the Local Plan as detailed in Policy SP12. - 8.10 Community facilities and social spaces used by local communities are wide ranging and are places of social interaction.
 The loss of these facilities, particularly in rural communities can reduce a community's ability to meet its day to day needs.
-This can result in people travelling larger distances to facilities, disadvantaging the less mobile in particular and overall community wellbeing. - 8.10 Recent changes to the planning system mean that, for a period of two years, public houses that are not designated as a community asset do not require permission for change of use to A1, A2, A3 and B1 uses.
-The Local Planning Authority however recognises the important role the 'local pub' can play within the community, especially in rural settlements and would support proposals for their retention through broadening the use or offer. - 8.11 Civic spaces and cultural venues provide important spaces for both residents and visitors.
+This can result in people travelling larger distances to facilities, disadvantaging the less mobile in particular and overall community wellbeing. - 8.11 Recent changes to the planning system mean that, for a period of two years, public houses that are not designated as a community asset do not require permission for change of use to A1, A2, A3 and B1 uses.
+The Local Planning Authority however recognises the important role the 'local pub' can play within the community, especially in rural settlements and would support proposals for their retention through broadening the use or offer. - 8.12 Civic spaces and cultural venues provide important spaces for both residents and visitors.
 This policy supports proposals for the improvement of such spaces, including public realm improvements to enhance quality of life and recognises the role they play in helping to economically sustain facilities and settlements.
 A range of town/village action and improvement plans exist throughout the plan area, which identify the need for improvement of open/civic space.
-These are documents that have been informed by and developed in consultation with the community; are based on addressing an identified need; are closely aligned with the vision and objectives of the Local Plan and also directly contribute to achieving the Council's priority for an Enterprising Craven.
-These existing pplans and any prepared in the future will be used to inform the implementation of Policy INF3.
+These are documents that have been informed by and developed in consultation with the community; are based on addressing an identified need; are closely aligned with the vision and objectives of the Local Plan and also directly contribute to achieving the Council's priority for an

+Enterprising Craven.
+These existing plans and any prepared in the future will be used to inform the implementation of Policy INF3.